 The laws surrounding criminal records are constantly changing and evolving.
-That is why it is essential to have a Richmond non-disclosure attorney by your side.
-If you’re facing criminal charges such as DUI, or misdemeanors and felonies, don’t hesitate to consult with our law firm in Richmond, Texas.
+That is why it is essential to have a Sugar Land non-disclosure attorney by your side.
+If you’re facing criminal charges such as DUI, or misdemeanors and felonies, don’t hesitate to consult with our law firm in Sugar Land, Texas.
 Our seasoned defense attorneys can fight for you and help protect your rights.
 Get your life back!
 Contact our criminal defense law firm today.

 Crimes Not Eligible for Record Sealing in Texas

 The Texas Code lists certain crimes that aren’t qualified for a non-disclosure order, such as:

 We can help you get your life back!